Account

 Once you know the kW size of your solar panel system, you can estimate the amount of space low, medium or high efficiency panels will take up on your roof.
 For example, the 10.24 kW system consisting of medium efficiency 32 panels 325W each will occupy about 550 square feet.
 It means that the homeowner can buy more lower efficiency panels and save money since they are cheaper than higher efficiency ones.

-The Federal Solar Tax Credit, also known as the Solar Investment Tax Credit (ITC), is an important solar incentive available in the United States, according to which the federal government rewards you with a tax credit for investing in solar energy.
-In fact, 30% of your total project costs (including equipment, permitting and installation fees) can be claimed as a credit on your federal tax return if you start the construction before December 31, 2035.
+The Federal Solar Tax Credit, also known as the Solar Investment Tax Credit (ITC), is an important solar incentive available in the United States, based on which the federal government rewards you with a tax credit for investing in solar energy to support its adoption.
+In fact, 26% of your total project costs (including equipment, permitting and installation fees) can be claimed as a credit on your federal tax return if you start the construction before December 31, 2020.

 $1 credit